z-korp/daydreams/readme.md

 # Daydreams

 Daydreams is a generative agent library for playing anything onchain.
-It is chain agnostic and can be used to play any onchain game by simply injecting context.
-Base, Solana, Ethereum, Starknet, etc.
+It is chain agnostic and can be used to perform onchain tasks - including play any onchain game - by simply injecting context.
+Base, Solana, Ethereum, Starknet, etc

-Library is designed to as lite as possible.
+It is designed to be as lite as possible.
+Keep it simple and powerful.

 ## Quick Start